gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot can be used to translate between different programming languages.
-Here is a very simple example to show the capabilities of copilot.
-Though I don't know how difficult code snippets copilot can translate.
+Here is a very simple example to show the capabilities of Copilot.
+Though I don't know how difficult code snippets Copilot can translate.

 ```C++
 #include <iostream>